 Verify that the collation is present.

 If you modify an existing collation, that may affect the ordering of rows for indexes on columns that use the collation.
 In this case, rebuild any such indexes to avoid problems such as incorrect query results.
-For further information, see Section 2.13.3, “Checking Whether Tables or Indexes Must Be Rebuilt”.
+See Rebuilding or Repairing Tables or Indexes.